Skip to main content

 'https://<igls-IP>/sera/v1/securityevents-useractivity?userinitiating=DOMAIN%5Cuser&cluster=cluster-name'

-The userinitiating parameter accepts either domain\\user or user@domain.
-The cluster value must match the name of the storage cluster from the triggering event.
+The userinitiating parameter accepts either domain\\user or user@domain format.
+The cluster value must match the storage cluster name from the triggering event.

-• Scans the most recent 24 hours of user activity, calculated from the time the report is initiated
+• Scans the most recent 24 hours of user activity from when you initiate the report

 • FILE_DELETE, FILE_RENAME, FILE_SET_ACL